Bandits with Knapsacks: Algorithm

 \subsection{Analysis modulo error terms}

 We now commence the analysis of Algorithm \pdbwk.
-In this section we show how to reduce the problem of bounding the algorithm's regret to a problem of estimating two error terms that reflect the difference between the algorithm's confidence-bound estimates of its own reward and resource consumption with the empirical values of these random variables.
-The analysis of those error terms will be the subject of Section~\ref{sec:error-analysis}.
+In this subsection we show how to reduce the problem of bounding the algorithm's regret to a problem of estimating two error terms that reflect the difference between the algorithm's confidence-bound estimates of its own reward and resource consumption with the empirical values of these random variables.
+The error terms will be treated in Section~\ref{sec:error-analysis}.